Welcome to the John Martin Family Web Site

 • died at Camargo in 1846.

-This web site was launched in October 2005 by Peter L. Martin, a sixth-generation descendant.
-It began with just this home page.
-Then, a few months later, I added the text of a family history letter written in 1899 by John's grandson Elza Martin.
-Since then, I have gradually worked on adding pages for each of John and Sarah's children.
 I will be expanding the site as my time and my supply of genealogical information allow.
 In the meantime, if you have any questions or can provide any information about this family, you're welcome to contact me at: the address shown in the image below.

-Pete Martin, Littleton, Colorado
+Pete Martin, Lakewood, Colorado

 --------------------------------